 Strongly consider discontinuing singing, group recitation, and other practices and performances where there is increased likelihood for transmission from contaminated exhaled droplets.

 "This guidance does not obligate places of worship to resume in-person activity," the statement said.
 "Further, it is strongly recommended that places of worship continue to facilitate remote services and other related activities for those who are vulnerable to COVID19 including older adults and those with co-morbidities.
 Even with adherence to physical distancing, convening in a congregational setting of multiple different households to practice a personal faith carries a relatively higher risk for widespread transmission of the COVID-19 virus, and may result in increased rates of infection, hospitalization, and death, especially among more vulnerable populations.
 In particular, activities such as singing and group recitation negate the risk-reduction achieved through six feet of physical distancing."

-REOPENING CALIFORNIA MAY 25

-California Allows In-Store Retail Shopping to Resume Statewide
+4) REOPENING CALIFORNIA MAY 25, 2020 (NBClosangeles.com): “California Allows In-Store Retail Shopping to Resume Statewide” (excerpted)

 The U.S. Centers for Disease Control and Prevention released interim guidance Friday for houses of worship, while continuing to warn that gatherings present a risk for increasing the spread of COVID-19.
 The CDC guidance includes standard recommendations such as frequent hand-washing, encouraging face coverings for staff and congregants, frequent cleaning of surfaces and promotion of social distancing through physical set-up and limited attendance.